-4.5.2.2 Monitoring of Project Ponds for Furbearers
+4.6.2.2 Monitoring of Facility Waterbodies for Furbearers

 The Mitigation Table indicates that BW Gold will implement adaptive management measures to deter furbearers from the TSF and pit lake.

-- Monitoring of facility waterbodies will be conducted using trail cameras for birds and other wildlife such as furbearers, and is described in Section 4.7.3.9. - Deterrence of toads, waterbirds and furbearers from project ponds is described in Section 3.10.3.
+These facility waterbodies (Project ponds) will be monitored for use by birds and other wildlife such as furbearers as described in Section 4.8.3.9.
+Deterrence of toads, waterbirds, and furbearers from Project ponds is described in Section 3.10.3.

-4.5.3 Monitoring of Mitigation Effectiveness
+4.6.3 Monitoring of Mitigation Effectiveness

-To verify that setbacks around probable dens sites have been maintained.
+• To verify that setbacks around probable dens sites have been maintained.